-Walker County 'Porch Pirate' arrested
+Walker County 'porch pirate' arrested

-Walker County Sheriff's Office detectives have arrested 53-year-old Richard Z. Benitez of Rossville in connection with the recent thefts of packages from the porches of Walker County homes, according to Walker County Sheriff Steve Wilson.
+LAFAYETTE -- Walker County Sheriff's Office detectives have arrested 53-year-old Richard Z. Benitez of Rossville in connection with the recent thefts of packages from the porches of Walker County homes, according to Sheriff Steve Wilson.

 A tip on Saturday, Jan.
 4, led detectives to the home of Benitez, where a search recovered approximately 25 packages.